Murli0399/Java_Interview_Question/Part-12 Extra Knowledge.md

 ## What is reflection API in Java?
 </summary>
 The Java Reflection API is a set of classes and interfaces that allows Java code to examine or modify the runtime behavior of a class at run time.
 The java.lang.Class class provides many methods that can be used to get metadata, and examine and change the run time behavior of a class.
-The java.lang and java.lang.reflect packages provide classes for java reflection.
+The java.lang and java.lang.reflect packages provide classes for Java reflection.

 The Reflection API is mainly used in:
 - IDE (Integrated Development Environment) e.g., Eclipse, MyEclipse, NetBeans, etc.